slotix/dbconvert-streams-website/docs/sources/mysql/reader-properties.md

 Parameters are case-sensitive!

-> Note that parameter values ​​must be escaped.
+> Note that parameter values must be escaped.
 So, for example, you need to replace `/` with `%2F`.
-For example, US/Pacific would be locUS%2F Pacific.
+For example, US/Pacific would be US%2FPacific.

 ### TLS/SSL Connection settings.